The Wilson McKinley Story

 For me as a believer, the story of the Wilson McKinley is the story of some remarkable brethren who were willing to be used of God to reach their generation, and who took to that calling with all their heart and soul.
 And because they were participants in bringing new believers into the Kingdom, their legacy will never fade, because it is of eternal consequence.
 To the third category of person, trying to be neither believer nor heathen, hiding in the trappings of the movement as a “Jesus Tripper,” I leave you these thoughts from Carl Parks and Mike Messer.
 When I asked each of them what it was like to be on the cutting edge of ministry, to have helped to found a whole genre of music, to have been prominent in a major cultural movement, Carl Parks said, “We were never seeking to start a movement.
 We were only looking for revival.”
 Mike Messer simply said, “It’s the believer’s job to find out what God is doing, and then go do it.
 The servant’s heart is the heart that’s closest to Christ.”

-Thank you to Randy, Mike, Tom and Jimmy and all the other ministry friends who contributed to this article.
+Thank you to Randy, Mike, Tom, Jimmy, Barney, Greg and all the other ministry friends who contributed to this amazing story.
 Thank you for being faithful and for leaving us such a fantastic legacy.

 They have sung the truth, lived the life, kept the faith, and borne fruit that remains.
 May we do the same!

-Timothy Smith, Tanignak Productions, originally posted 1999, revised and expanded in 2020 for the Fiftieth Anniversary of the first Jesus Rock band, the Wilson McKinley!
+By Timothy Smith, Tanignak Productions, originally posted 1999, expanded in 2021 honoring the Fiftieth Anniversary of the first Jesus Rock band, the Wilson McKinley!

 Top right: Randy Berk’s artwork to look like the “Spirit of Elijah” logo.
 Left, the 1973 publicity shot used on the cover of the CD (Bottom Right).